Martabak Manis is a very thick sweet pancake with sweet chocolatey and nutty filling. It has a squishy and buttery

 How to make the batter

 Just like making any pancake, firstly, you mix all the ingredients except raising agents into a smooth batter.
 You can use a hand whisk, a handheld blender, a hand mixer, or a stand mixer to get your mixture well blended.

-When you finish mixing the mixture, you let it rest for at least one hour.
+When you finish mixing the mixture, let it rest for at least one hour.
 I often do it for almost two hours.
-And once I stretched it nearly three hours just because I was too busy to attend to the batter.
-This resting period is needed for the gluten to develop.
-So don’t miss this out.
+Once I stretched it nearly three hours just because I was too busy to attend to the batter.
+And it worked just fine.

-Once you are ready to cook your Martabak, divide the batter into equal three portions and get your 20 cm/7.87-inch frying pan and its lid ready.
+Once your batter is ready to cook, divide the batter into equal portions of the pancake sizes you want.
+And get your frying pan and its lid ready accordingly.

-Then you heat your frying pan at moderate-low heat using the smallest ring of fire/ cooker.
+Then you heat your frying pan at moderate-low heat using the smallest ring of stove fire/ cooker.
 At the same time, you mix ¼ teaspoon of baking powder and ¼ teaspoon of baking soda with 1 tablespoon of water.
-And quickly and carefully stir this raising agent mixture into one portion of the batter.
+And quickly but carefully stir this raising agent mixture into one portion of the batter.

 Check your pan with a drop of water.
 If the water evaporates fast, you can pour your pancake mixture into the pan.
 Slowly rotate the pan so that the edges are covered with the batter half-way.
 Then let it cook at moderate-high heat.
 And rotate the pan every now and again to ensure it gets heated evenly.

 When the surface is fully covered with bubbles, and it is more than half-way cooked, sprinkle one teaspoon of sugar over the pancake.
 And put the lid on the pan then turn the heat down.

 It takes me about a couple of minutes until my thick pancake is fully cooked and ready.